Floby/node-ka-ching/README.md

 My personal (and unpublished) benchmarks have shown that this is seldom useful as your OS is probably already doing it with the files that kaChing reads most often.
-They have however shown some improvement for the 98-99% percentiles in a HTTP server of roughly 30%.
+They have however shown an improvement of roughly 30% for the 98-99% percentiles of requests in a HTTP server.

 Test